-From river lore to haunted cabins, Delta Queen and Queen Mary are rich in history, and they're spending their golden years offering some pretty nifty accommodations -- a hybrid of land and sea.
-So, whether you're a cruise newbie who's hoping to test the waters or a seasoned seadog who's craving a taste of the pre-Carnival cruise era, read on to see if a stay at either of these grand old favorites will make it onto your vacation itinerary.
+From river lore to haunted cabins, the long-retired cruise ships Delta Queen and Queen Mary are rich in history, and they're spending their golden years offering some pretty nifty floating hotel accommodations -- a hybrid of land and sea.
+So, whether you're a cruise newbie who's hoping to see what a ship is like before setting sail or a seasoned sea dog who's craving a taste of yesteryear, read on to see if a stay at either of these grand old favorites will make it onto your vacation itinerary.

 After another 20-plus years of transatlantic crossings and a few Mediterranean cruises, Cunard announced the ship was for sale.
 Long Beach purchased Queen Mary for $3.45 million, and the ship arrived in December 1967.
 At first, the ship served only as a floating museum until the first hotel rooms opened in 1972.

-Back Story: Completed and lavishly outfitted in 1927, Delta Queen originally sailed from San Francisco to Sacramento on overnight voyages.
+Completed and lavishly outfitted in 1927, the Delta Queen steamboat originally sailed from San Francisco to Sacramento on overnight voyages.
 During World War II, it saw service as a Naval troop transport in San Francisco.
-Then, in 1947, the ship was bought by the Greene Line and literally boxed up and towed through the Panama Canal.
+Then, in 1947, the Greene Line bought the ship, and literally boxed it up and towed it through the Panama Canal.
 For the next six decades, it steamed through America's heartland, reaching as far north as St. Paul, as far east as Pittsburgh and as far south as the Gulf of Mexico.
 Among its passengers was President Jimmy Carter, who vacationed onboard in 1979.